SamOwen1/Rocket-Injectors/README.md

     If this script is used, check that the new geometry still forms a valid coaxial configuration.

 ## Unlike_Triplet.m and Unlike_Doublet.m
-  - Input fluid parameters, collision angle and/or tilt angles.
+  - Input fluid parameters, collision angle, and/or tilt angles.

     The default collision angle is 60 degrees but other values can be chosen.
 The default [D] value is 5 but values between 3 and 7 are common, with lower values generally providing better mixing at the risk of melting the injector.